BC100Dev/OsintgramCXX/README.md

 finish one of the most insane projects known to man.
 A hint, it's on my GitHub profile.

 ## Update from Datalux himself
-Alright, so apparently, the original project did not completely abandon it.
-No, I was not contacted, don't even try to make me drop my entire Inbox in here.
-Although I did attempt to reach out to him, with no luck... yes, again.
+Alright, so apparently, the original project is not completely abandoned.
+No, I was not contacted by anyone to say that it is still alive in any way, don't even try to make me drop my entire Inbox in here.
+Although I did attempt to reach out to him with no luck... yes, again.

 If you guys weren't up-to-speed, there has been some updates regarding that project.
 Two PRs (Pull Requests) have been accepted and merged, along with that man himself creating a new repo.
-This man refuses to talk to me, but would still gladly update it, as if that original project never got abandoned in the first place.
-I have the screenshot down below.
+Considering that he hasn't responded and refuses to talk and barely has the time to talk to people or something (if that is his intention), I made a theory that he might also be in an apprenticeship and potentially doing / preparing himself for the final exams, clarifying on why there are barely any updates and no responses from this man alone.

-[Brother](https://github.com/Datalux)...
-PLEASE, make up your own mind.
-At least try to answer to my E-Mail...
+In case you guys are lazy to check out that repo alone, here I provide a screenshot of the recent commit logs happening:

 ![Screenshot of the Commit History on Osintgram](Docs/Images/Osintgram_CommitHistory.jpg)